Lawliar/CO3/README.md

 ## Before you start:
 1. all artifacts and projects (including the firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.

-2. before using the docker file, submodule init are still required, the arm-gcc toolchain should also be decompressed to the specified folder.
+2. before using the docker file, the arm-gcc toolchain should also be decompressed to the specified folder if you want to build and flash the firmware.
+If you just want to try out the desktop program, you can just go ahead and use docker build.

 3. CO3 features concolic executing the firmware on the MCU; for concolic executing the firmware, physical MCU is required.